Part of the Accessibility audit

 The bottom line

-The lang attribute is one line of HTML that affects every screen reader user on your site.
+The lang attribute is one line of HTML that affects each screen reader user on your site.
 Without it, screen readers guess the language and often get it wrong.
 Add lang='en' (or your language code) to the html tag in your base template.
-It takes 10 seconds and fixes every page at once.
+It takes 10 seconds and fixes each page at once.

 Example findings from a scan